mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Supporting_Artefacts/Emerging_Requirements_DSI.md

 This ensures FMAR's design aligns with DSI capabilities and helps inform DSI development priorities to support FMAR as a key use case.

-Note this artefact has been produced in advance of any joint-architecture team meetings to clarify shared meaning of terms.
+This artefact has been produced in advance of any joint-architecture team meetings to clarify shared meaning of terms.
 An updated version of this artefact can be produced following this session.

+N.B: For simplicity, FSPs and SOs are the only Actors considered below when illustrating potential dependencies.
+In practice, FMAR Hub will interface with a wider range of stakeholders who have deployed DPNs, to be defined in the Role/Actor mappings artefact.

 ## Content of the Artefact (Structured by DSI Component Groups):